Rick Campbell: Winnipeg Blue Bombers

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Following his departure from Winnipeg, Campbell returned to Alberta, but this time with the provincial rival Calgary Stampeders.
 Campbell served as the running backs coach, under John Hufnagel.
 Campbell resigned at the end of the season.

-Edmonton Eskimos (II)
+Edmonton Eskimos (second stint)

 Campbell then returned to the Edmonton Eskimos to serve as the assistant head coach and special teams coordinator under new head coach Kavis Reed.
 Once again, his stint in Edmonton lasted only one year.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

 Campbell then returned to the Calgary Stampeders to replace Chris Jones, who left the Stamps that off-season to accept a defensive coordinator role with the Toronto Argonauts.
 Under Campbell's tutelage, the Stamps recorded 63 sacks, en route to the league's best record for two consecutive seasons.
 The Stamps defense under Campbell were known for their aggressive style of play, leading the league in turnovers on downs and second in fewest points allowed.
 Campbell's work with the Stampeders led him to being considered as a prime candidate for various coaching vacancies around the league.